9 best picture nominees for the planet

 Lights, climate, action!

-Hollywood has increasingly wrestled with how to address climate change and other environmental issues, recently producing movies with climate hooks that transcend traditional environmental documentaries.
+Hollywood is wrestling with how to address climate change and other environmental issues.
+Lately, we’ve even seen movies with climate hooks that transcend traditional environmental documentaries.

 These climate messages have also surfaced at award ceremonies, as seen at the 2020 Golden Globes, where Joaquin Phoenix, Cate Blanchett and Russell Crowe all had powerful climate-related messages.
 Meanwhile, the Hollywood Foreign Press Association had its first-ever plant-based dinner before the awards show.